 Real-Time Console

-During manual or chat workflow execution, logs appear in real-time in the Console panel on the right side of the workflow editor:
+During manual or chat workflow runs, logs appear in real-time in the Console panel on the right side of the workflow editor:

 The console shows: